-When trying to eat a low-fat diet, it can sometimes be confusing to know which foods (outside of the obvious) are ok.
-Eggs have gotten a bad rap in the past--mainly for their cholesterol content--but they can be part of a healthy, low-fat diet—in moderation.
+When trying to eat a low-fat diet, it can sometimes be confusing to know which foods (outside of the obvious) are OK.
+Eggs have gotten a bad rap in the past — mainly for their cholesterol content — but they can be part of a healthy, low-fat diet when eaten in moderation.

 Eggs have been denounced because of their high cholesterol content.
 A single egg contains around 210 mg of dietary cholesterol (one brand, Eggland's Best, contains only 180 mg per egg), which is still more than two-thirds of the 300 mg daily limit recommended by the American Heart Association.

 True, many high cholesterol foods are also high in saturated fat or trans fats.
 But the egg is not one of them.
 One egg has 5g of fat (about 8 percent of daily value), of which only 1.5g is saturated.
-Because eggs are often enjoyed with high-fat foods such as cheese (in scrambled or omelets), or fried with bacon and sausage, they are seen as a high-fat food--but that's simply by association.
-If the other ingredients eaten along with the eggs are healthy, then including eggs in a low-fat diet is a wise idea.
+Because eggs are often enjoyed with high-fat foods such as cheese (in scrambled or omelets) or fried with bacon and sausage, they are seen as a high-fat food — but that's simply by association.
+If the other ingredients eaten along with the eggs are healthy, including eggs in a low-fat diet is a wise idea.

 For a premium, you can also buy eggs that contain omega-3 essential fatty acids.
 Omega-3 fatty acids, which cannot be produced by the body, are thought to reduce the risk of heart disease.
 These enriched eggs provide the same amount of heart-healthy omega-3 fatty acids as a 3-ounce serving of oily fish like salmon.

 Yolks vs. Whites